RichoKD/VeriFrame/README.md

-# VeriFrame
+# FluxFrame

 **Decentralized Blender Rendering Platform on Starknet**

-VeriFrame is a blockchain-powered platform that enables users to submit Blender rendering jobs and have them processed by a distributed network of workers.
+FluxFrame is a blockchain-powered platform that enables users to submit Blender rendering jobs and have them processed by a distributed network of workers.
 Built on Starknet, it provides a trustless and verifiable way to handle 3D rendering tasks with automatic payment distribution.

 ## 🎯 Overview

-VeriFrame connects job creators who need Blender rendering services with workers who provide computational resources.
+FluxFrame connects job creators who need Blender rendering services with workers who provide computational resources.
 The platform uses smart contracts to escrow payments, verify job completion, and automatically distribute rewards.

 ### Key Features